bkoelman/ResharperCodeContractNullabilityFxCop/README.md

   `Install-Package JetBrains.Annotations`

 * Rebuild your solution

-Alternatively, you can install as a Visual Studio Extension from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/97bdc5f4-f209-4441-a313-2c6e92631eaf).

 Instead of adding the JetBrains package, you can [put the annotation definitions directly in your source code](https://www.jetbrains.com/resharper/help/Code_Analysis__Annotations_in_Source_Code.html).
 In that case, it's recommended to set the `conditional` option checked.